seescience/sees_facilities/doc/APS/13IDE_XRM.rst

-The 13-ID-E hard x-ray microprobe provides researchers resources for microfocused x-ray fluorescence, absorption spectroscopy, and diffraction analysis at spatial resolutions from 500 nm to 50 microns.
+The 13-ID-E hard x-ray microprobe provides researchers resources for microfocused x-ray fluorescence, absorption spectroscopy, and diffraction analysis at spatial resolutions from 0.5 to 200 |micron|.

 Contacts